nationalarchives/ds-wagtail-frontend/README.md

+## Running the project

+- Install PHP (make sure you have PHP 8 or above by running `php -v`)
+- Run `php -S localhost:8080` from the root folder.
+You can pick any port instead of 8080 if needed.

 ## Creating a new page

 Create a folder for each prototype and use `template_for_new_pages.php` as the starting point for new pages